Restless legs syndrome

 Restless legs syndrome (RLS), also known as Willis–Ekbom disease (WED), is a neurological disorder, usually chronic, that causes an overwhelming urge to move one's legs.
 There is often an unpleasant feeling in the legs that improves temporarily by moving them.
 This feeling is often described as aching, tingling, or crawling in nature.
 Occasionally, arms may also be affected.
 The feelings generally happen when at rest and therefore can make it hard to sleep.
 Sleep disruption may leave people with RLS sleepy during the day, with low energy, and irritable or depressed.
-Additionally, many have limb twitching during sleep, a condition known as periodic limb movement disorder.
+Additionally, many have limb twitching during sleep, a condition known as periodic limb movement disorder (PLMD).
 RLS is not the same as habitual foot-tapping or leg-rocking.

 Signs and symptoms

-RLS sensations range from pain or aching in the muscles, to "an itch you can't scratch", a "buzzing sensation", an unpleasant "tickle that won't stop", a "crawling" feeling, or limbs jerking while awake.
+RLS sensations range from pain or aching in the muscles to "an itch you can't scratch", a "buzzing sensation", an unpleasant "tickle that won't stop", a "crawling" feeling, or limbs jerking while awake.
 The sensations typically begin or intensify during quiet wakefulness, such as when relaxing, reading, studying, or trying to sleep.

-The sensations—and the need to move—may return immediately after ceasing movement or at a later time.
+The sensations and the need to move may return immediately after ceasing movement or at a later time.
 RLS may start at any age, including childhood, and is a progressive disease for some, while the symptoms may remit in others.
 In a survey among members of the Restless Legs Syndrome Foundation, it was found that up to 45% of patients had their first symptoms before the age of 20 years.